 They perform moderately well in most use cases and make for decent everyday headphones.

-Above-average for critical listening.
-The Sennheiser CXC 700 have a decent audio reproduction but the closed back in-ear design lacks a little openness for critical listening.
+Above-average for neutral listening.
+The Sennheiser CXC 700 have a decent audio reproduction but the closed back in-ear design lacks a little openness for neutral listening.

 Above-average for commuting.
 They won't block all the noise of a busy train ride, but they're comfortable and easy to carry on your person.